rileyallyn/website/src/posts/womp-womp/index.md

 ### The future

 I've made a small amount of changes since the CloudFlare upgrade.
-I've optimized database calls using batching, and I've added quarterly resets to the leaderboard.
+Furthermore, I've optimized database calls using batching, and I've added quarterly resets to the leaderboard.

 ![Leaderboard with the quarter tabs]({counterQuarters})

 I also migrated from Astro to SvelteKit, since my plans changed to have a more dynamic site.
 That migration, while not painless, wasn't too bad.

-Near the end of my academic year, it became more of a burden to put entires on the counter.
+Near the end of my academic year, it became more of a burden to put entries on the counter.
 Especially since I was having issues with user authentication.
 So it's been left as a side project for now.
-I might revisit it and give it a proper android/ios app.
-This would allow them to have a widget on their homescreen to easily track their 'womps'.
+I might revisit it and give it a proper Android/iOS app.
+This would allow them to have a widget on their home screen to easily track their 'womps'.

 This was a fun project to make, and I'm glad I was able to make it.
 It taught me a lot about SQL, and how to make proper migrations.
 I'm excited to see what future 'meme' projects I will make.